determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

 Note that when configuring this number you might hit K8s validation complexity thresholds checks.
 This can be configured and is dependent on each K8s cluster's requirements and setup.

+For example to up the number from allowed listeners to 128, you can modify the CRD at the given path above and `kubectl apply -f <path-to-crd>`.
+Make sure to set the value for the version of the spec that your Gateway API is going to use.

 ################
  Other Dev Docs